HeloiseMuller/phageAnnotation/README.md

 If VirSorter2 and checkV are not installed in a conda environment, the above lines should be deleted.

 ### Get `phageAnnotation_main.sh` ready
-This script just runs phageAnnotation_array.sh, but in an array, allowing to easily handle hundreds/thousands of genomes:
+This script simply runs `phageAnnotation_array.sh`, but in an array, allowing to easily handle hundreds/thousands of genomes:

 ```
 #!/bin/bash